 Hidden away within the rolling, piney sandhills is an extensive ravine system created by the Gold Head Branch stream.
 Clear, cold stream water flows from a headspring near the 72-stair descent and meanders through the seepage slope ecosystem, eventually reaching Big Lake Johnson.
 Within this gulch, temperatures are much lower, offering a reprieve to flora and fauna in the sometimes harsh Florida climate.

 Several hiking trails pass through and above the ravine system, providing an intimate view of this unique Florida feature.
-The 1.1 mile Ridge Trail traverses the upper ridge of the ravine, passing at times only feet from the slope, making one feel as if they are on a mountain trail.
+The 1.1-mile Ridge Trail traverses the upper ridge of the ravine, passing at times only feet from the slope, making one feel as if they are on a mountain trail.

-Back above the ridge, the 1 mile Loblolly Loop begins and ends at the Mill Site, the location of a historic gristmill and dam, both in operation around the turn of the century.
-Here a small bridge spans a portion of the Gold Head Branch, named for it’s clear run over yellow sand.
+Back above the ridge, the one mile Loblolly Loop begins and ends at the mill site, the location of a historic gristmill and dam, both in operation around the turn of the century.
+Here a small bridge spans a portion of the Gold Head Branch, named for its clear run over yellow sand.

 Visit Mike Roess Gold Head Branch State Park to see it for yourself.
 Come to the Real Florida.